e-tidemo/cycle-gothenburg/README.md

     The CSS code was tested in the CSS validator with the following result:
       [css validation](https://raw.githubusercontent.com/e-tidemo/cycle-gothenburg/master/documentation/support-images/validation/cssvalidation.png)

-    - ### Solved Bugs
-    The dropdown navigation bar that appears on smaller devices would be too wide for the screen.
-This led to the text disappearing on the left and the right sides on some smaller devices.

     - ### Known Bugs
-    There was one bug I didn't manage to fix and it is that the contact information appears to the left on a bigger screen even though I would have liked to have it centered.
+    There was one bug I didn't manage to fix and it is that the dropdown menu on smaller devices covers the Cycle Gothenburg headline.
+I would have like to have it appear below the headline but I was unable to find a solution to this issue.

 - ## Credits
   - ### Code Used
+  I used a combination of code from three different sources to create a video background that was responsive for different screen sizes:
     - Code on how to make a video background in HTML and CSS [How To Add Video Background](https://www.youtube.com/watch?v=znqUwx0b0HI)
     - Code on how to make a video background in HTML and CSS with a mobile first mindset [Mobile First Video Background](https://www.youtube.com/watch?v=bDwf7dIvGNQ)
     - Further code on how to make a website with a video background responsive [How to Make a Responsive Website with a video background](https://www.youtube.com/watch?v=Mzdkx3Mk9Bk)
+  I also used the following code to build a hamburger menu that appears on smaller screens/devices:
     - Code on how to make a hamburger menu in HTML and CSS [How to Build a Responsive Navigation Bar](https://www.makeuseof.com/responsive-navigation-bar-using-html-and-css/)

+  - ### Acknowledgments
+  I would like to thank my mentor, Specer Barriball, for his help in guiding me through this process and for providing me with very good resources to help me along in creating this project.